hithagovi/Network-Traffic-Using-Wireshark/README.md

-# Task 5 – Capture and Analyze Network Traffic Using Wireshark
+#  Capture and Analyze Network Traffic Using Wireshark

 ## Objective
 Capture live network packets and identify basic protocols and traffic types using Wireshark.